mrdomino/lockbox/README.markdown

 - Implement message verification, probably by embedding a hash or checksum in the generated keys somehow.
+- Come up with a reasonable text representation for keys and implement formatting/parsing for it.
 - Use a more robust source of entropy than `Math.random`.
 Ideally also provide an option for truly paranoid people to manually enter dice rolls.
 - Make the code work without `TypedArray` (for rhino and older browsers).